HIST 415

 Most important, this course and your entire education should be about learning to be a better human being, not merely earning grades and fulfilling requirements.
 The grades and requirements, however, are imperfect means toward that noble end.
 Please consult with the professor about how you can succeed.

-Should the College cancel classes, still do work according to the schedule below, until otherwise instructed by the professor.
+Should the College cancel classes, still do work according to the schedule below, until otherwise instructed by the

-Should the College have a compressed or half-day schedule, still do the work according to the schedule below, turning any required work in at the next class, until otherwise instructed by the professor.
-Meeting time under a compressed schedule will be determined.
+the schedule below, turning any required work in at the next class, until otherwise instructed by the professor.
+Meeting

 All topics and assignments on the schedule are tentative; the instructor may change them at his discretion.
 For proper and current information consult the syllabus on the web or Moodle, or ask the instructor.